Piergiorge/Biology/BLAST/README.md

 from Bio.Blast import NCBIWWW
 from Bio.Blast import NCBIXML
 ```
-These lines import the NCBIWWW and NCBIXML modules from Bio.Blast, which allow us to perform a BLAST search and parse the results, respectively.
+These lines import the `NCBIWWW` and `NCBIXML` modules from `Bio.Blast`, which allow us to perform a BLAST search and parse the results, respectively.

 ```python
 query = "AGCTAGCTAGCTAGCTAGCTAGCTAGCTAGCTAGCTAGC"